School of Education Certification

 • Do NOT apply for your endorsement until you have been contacted by the Certification Officer with instructions.
 Once you have received notification that you have been recommended, you will submit the application through OSPI’s E-Certification system.
 OSPI no longer utilizes paper forms for recommendations.

-• Please contact Certification Officer with questions.
+• Please contact the Certification Officer with questions.

 Test Only